 But when it comes to psychotherapy, the poets aren’t far off from how many practitioners are beginning to view the internal experience of distress.
 In fact, a wave can be a perfect metaphor to help clients understand their responses — and how they move through what Dan Siegel, PhD, calls the window of tolerance.

 Take, for example, a young woman who comes to the office to work through some past trauma.
 A little while into the session, she begins to get agitated.
 Her anxiety spikes, and she starts raising her voice at the therapist.
 Eventually, it becomes too much, and the woman walks out.
-A few weeks later, she returns.
 The woman had done therapy before, but never experienced that reaction, so she was confused and frightened by this sudden shift in her emotional experience.